 Some cases the fluorescence is so strong it can be photographed during the day without any specialized lights or filters.
 This red heart coral was photographed at a depth of Seventy-five feet.

-I photographed these images underwater using the nighsea during the day
+I photographed these images underwater using the Light & Motion night sea during the day.

 Corals that fluoresce orange are much harder to find here in Okinawa.
 (Nightdive)